Monday looked like a fine day for mullet fishing.

-It proposed some that restricted possession of affected gear, but those were rejected by a state hearing officer.
-So the Florida Marine Patrol officers sent to enforce the ban this weekend will have no authority to stop a commercial fisherman from carrying a gill net, and no regulatory guide but the amendment itself.
+The Florida Marine Patrol officers sent to enforce the ban this weekend will have no authority to stop a commercial fisherman from carrying a gill net, and no regulatory guide but the amendment itself.

 In the absence of a rule book, "we'll be doing something we've never done before, which is writing a citation for violating the Constitution of the state of Florida," Maj.
 Bruce Buckson said.

 A few fishermen have said they will defy the ban and keep fishing.
 Others say they will protest the loss of their livelihood by blocking waterways with nets this Fourth of July weekend.

 In response, the Marine Patrol is switching to emergency mode for a week _ 12-hour shifts, no days off.